Varian Medical Systems

 Varian Medical Systems is an American radiation oncology treatments and software maker based in Palo Alto, California.
 Their medical devices include linear accelerators (LINACs) and software for treating cancer and other medical conditions with radiotherapy, radiosurgery, proton therapy, and brachytherapy.
 The company supplies software for managing cancer clinics, radiotherapy centers, and medical oncology practices.
 Varian Medical Systems employs more than 7,100 people at manufacturing sites in North America, Europe, and China and approximately 70 sites globally.

 In August 2020, Siemens Healthineers announced plans to acquire Varian for $16.4 billion.
 The deal was completed in April 2021.
 After the merger Varian continues to operate independently; it retained its headquarters and employees.

 History

 Varian was founded in 1948 as Varian Associates by Russell H. Varian, Sigurd F. Varian, William Webster Hansen, and Edward Ginzton to sell the Klystron, the first tube which could generate electromagnetic waves at microwave frequencies, and other electromagnetic equipment.

 By 1999, Varian Associates had branched into semiconductor, vacuum tube, and medical device fields.
 On April 2, 1999, these divisions split to become Varian Semiconductor, Varian, Inc., and Varian Medical Systems.

-In August 2020, Siemens Healthineers announced plans to acquire Varian Medical Systems in an all-stock deal valued at $16.4 billion.
-The deal was approved and completed on 15 April 2021.
+In April 2021, Siemens Healthineers acquired Varian Medical Systems in an all-stock deal valued at $16.4 billion.